Learn

 Pacific Textiles logo

 When implementing large projects with various external parties, it’s nearly impossible to maintain code quality.
-SonarQube has allowed us to improve the quality of the code base for these large projects — especially by allowing us to significantly reduce the amount of code duplication.
+SonarQube Server has allowed us to improve the quality of the code base for these large projects — especially by allowing us to significantly reduce the amount of code duplication.
 Refactoring has become a much easier task.

 Hubert Tsang, C-suite (CIO/CTO/CISO) @ Pacific Textiles Ltd.